ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1).
 The context ID value of zero is reserved for UDP payloads, while non-zero values are dynamically
 allocated: non-zero even-numbered context IDs are client-initiated, and odd-numbered context IDs are server-initiated.
-Extensions can use any available context ID for their own purposes.
+Implementations will provide a context ID allocation service.
+That service will allow extensions to request a unique context ID that they can subsequently use for their own purposes.
+This means that an HTTP client implementation of the context ID allocation service MUST only provide even-numbered IDs, while a server implementation MUST only provide odd-numbered IDs.
+The context allocation service MUST NOT return the same context ID twice.
 Note that, once allocated, any context ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.
-Additionally, note that the context ID namespace is tied to a given HTTP request: it is possible for the same numeral context ID to be used simultaneously in distinct requests.
+Additionally, note that the context ID namespace is tied to a given HTTP request: it is possible for the same numeral context ID to be used simultaneously in distinct requests, potentially with different semantics.

+Registration is the action by which an endpoint informs its peer of the semantics and format of a given context ID.

 # HTTP Datagram Payload Format {#format}